AMNAALMGLY/Object-Tracker/README.md

 # Object-Tracker
-we will build a simple object tracker  on all frames of a video and then will link the predictions from one frame to the next using detectron2 mask RCNN FPN
+we will build a simple object tracker  on all frames of a video and then will link the predictions from one frame to the next using detectron2 mask RCNN FPN.This is project for [AMMI](https://aimsammi.org/) computer vision 2 course taught by [Ross Girshick](https://www.rossgirshick.info/)
 # Vido link
 https://github.com/gkioxari/aims2020_visualrecognition/releases/download/v1.0/videoclip.zip